Maryam Mirzakhani, the First Woman to Win Math's Highest Award, Dies at 40

 Maryam Mirzakhani, the first and only woman to win the prestigious Fields Medal, called the Nobel Prize of math, died on Saturday.
 Mirzakhani was a professor at Stanford University, which made the announcement, saying she had breast cancer that spread to her bones.
 She was 40.

 Mirzakhani won the distinguished award, given every four years, in 2014 for her work on geometry and dynamical systems.
 Much of her work was highly theoretical, and Stanford’s statement said it could read like “a foreign language” to those outside the field—“moduli spaces, Teichmüller theory, hyperbolic geometry, Ergodic theory and symplectic geometry.”
 In practice, her body of work may change theoretical physicists’ understanding of how the universe was formed, as well as quantum field theory.
-Her Fields Medal marked not only the first time a woman won since the award since its inception in 1936, but also the first time and Iranian had won.
+Her Fields Medal marked not only the first time a woman won since the award since its inception in 1936, but also the first time an Iranian had won.

 Mirzakhani was born in Tehran, and in 1994 she became the first female to compete with Iran’s International Mathematical Olympiad team.
 That year she won a gold medal, and the following year she won two.
 After she graduated from university, she left her home country for the U.S., where she studied at Harvard University.
 For her dissertation at the university she finished two problems that had never before been solved.
 “The majority of mathematicians will never produce something as good,” Benson Farb, a mathematician at the University of Chicago said.
 “And that’s what she did in her thesis.”